ben-goldman/nino3.4-amplitude/README.md

 ## Important note:

 - There are certain files with the extensions `.org` and `.md`.
 These files are used to create the `.pdf` files that have the same file name.
 They will have the same content but slightly different formatting compared to their `.pdf` files.
 They will also open more easily online and are much smaller in size.
-- Files with the `.bbl`, `.tex`, and `.out` files are used as support files, and they may be unreadable.
+- Files with the `.bbl` and `.out` files are used as support files, and they may be unreadable.
 - `.pdf`, `.md`, and `.org` files can all be read online, in the browser window.
 - Other files, like Microsoft Office documents (`.docx`, `.pptx`, `.xlsx`) will have to be downloaded following the instructions below.
 - Finally, files with the extensions `.odt` and `.odp` can be opened in Word and PowerPoint, respectively.